Eastern Orthodox worship: Singing

 Depending in large part on local custom, a pair of groups of chanters or of choirs do the singing, although sometimes the entire congregation does so.

-For for the composition of religious music, traditionally a system of eight echoi (church modes of the Byzantine musical system of eight modes) is employed and many melodies are composed in each echos.
+For the composition of religious music, traditionally a system of eight echoi (church modes of the Byzantine musical system of eight modes) is employed and many melodies are composed in each echos.
 The proper of much hymnography is derived from a book, the Octoechos, with texts for each weekday in each tone, and the tones rotate weekly.

 Singing naturally developed from chanting but, unlike in the west, Orthodox music developed from a Greek musical background.
 Even though Orthodoxy has spread and its music adapted to its various regions, still Orthodox music is distinctive from European music.
 Singing is used in place of chanting on important occasions thus some things which are chanted at minor services are sung at more important services.
 Singing is as varied and multi-faceted in its forms as chanting and vestments, it changes with the church 'seasons' of commemoration thus singing during Great Lent is always somber and during Holy Week nearly becomes a sorrowful dirge while during Pascha (Easter) and the Paschal season the notes are high and quick and as joyful as they were sad during Lent.
 The power of music is not lost on the Orthodox and it is used to its full effect to bring about spiritual renewal in the listeners.